 What is CashTokens and why is it exciting?

-CashTokens is a (forthcoming) upgrade to the Bitcoin Cash protocol that adds two new primitives - fungible and non-fungible tokens (NFTs).
+CashTokens is an upgrade to the Bitcoin Cash protocol that added two new primitives - fungible and non-fungible tokens (FTs & NFTs).
 This summary understates the power of the upgrade as tokens on other chains are frequently frivolous financial rehypothication schemes or scams while NFTs on other chains are famous mostly as "collectible monkey pictures" (like the Bored Ape Yacht Club on Ethereum).
 CashTokens is better understood as adding internal state (programmatic power) and inter-contract communication to Bitcoin Cash contracts / transactions (although it can of course also do token schemes and tradeable monkey pictures).
+For further discussion of these two layers of capability, see here.

-CashTokens has already "locked-in" for implementation in November 2022, and will go live on the main network in the BCH network upgrade in May 2023.
-Consumer facing wallet integrations and apps should follow.
+CashTokens "locked-in" for implementation in November 2022, and went live on the main network (mainnet) in the BCH network upgrade on 15th May 2023.
+Consumer facing wallet integrations and apps are beginning to roll out.

 The CHIP spec can be read for the technical detail here.
 An excellent and more-approachable explanation of the benefits and power of CashTokens can be read by the CHIP author Jason Dreyzehner here, predecessor PMv3 here and the case for smart contracts on BCH.
 It is highly recommended to read those explanation before continuing on this page as the information will not be repeated.